-- Designed to last for a few months to about one year
+- Are designed to last for a few months to more than 1 year

-- Higher payments because the loan term is shorter than other loans
+- Have higher payments because the loan term is shorter than other loans

 Businesses experiencing limited cash flow may benefit the most from a short-term loan.

-With a line of credit, your business gets flexible access to capital that you can use as-needed once you’re approved.
-Applicants receive approval for a loan up to a certain amount, such as $50,000, and can then charge up to that amount whenever needed.
+With a line of credit, your business gets flexible access to capital that you can use as needed once you’re approved.
+Applicants receive approval for a loan up to a certain amount, such as $250,000, and can then charge up to that amount whenever needed.
+Some things to note:

 - As long as you make on-time payments and don’t exceed your credit limit, you can keep borrowing over and over again

-- Unsecured loan amounts available, but higher amounts may need security
+- Unsecured loan amounts available, but higher amounts may require collateral.

-You may need to secure larger loan amounts with collateral—this means you pledge an asset you have, such as real estate, as a potential payment for the loan if you default.
-Small loans, however, generally don’t need security.
+- You may need to secure larger loan amounts with collateral—this means you pledge an asset you have, such as real estate, as a potential payment for the loan if you default.
+Smaller loans, however, generally don’t need to be securitized.

 Merchant cash advances are costly financing options for small businesses but can serve as another source of operating capital.
-How much you qualify for may vary, and these loans are repaid regularly with repayment beginning immediately.
+How much you qualify for may vary.
+Advances are repaid on a daily or weekly interval.

-- Designed for terms that are 18 months or less
+- Designed for terms that are 3-24 months

-- Small amounts, typically up to 250-percent of your past 6 months of credit card transactions
+- Small amounts, typically up to 250% of your past 6 months of revenue

-- Repay based on a fixed rate held from your future income
+- Repaid based on a fixed rate held from your future income

 - More expensive than some other loan options, but very flexible

-With cash, your business is free to do whatever is needed to keep operations going.
+With a cash advance, your business is free to do whatever is needed to keep operations going.
 Merchant cash advances are a flexible funding option you can use for just about anything.

 If unpaid invoices are holding your business back, invoice financing may be the right option.
 Invoice financing, also called accounts receivable financing, gives you access to your funds sooner so you can start using that cash for your business.

 - Immediate access to funds

-- Amounts up to what you’ve invoiced for
+- Amounts of up to what you’ve invoiced for

-- Your invoice serves as collateral and the invoice payment goes to your lender
+- Your invoice serves as collateral, and the invoice payment may go directly to your lender

 - Your cost may include a fee or fixed percentage taken from the invoice payment

 Invoice financing is just a way of getting paid early from money you’re already due, so you can pretty much use the funds for anything you choose.
-Keep in mind that invoice financing isn’t necessarily available to all business models, such as those that are consumer-focused.
+Keep in mind that invoice financing isn’t necessarily available for all business models, such as those that are consumer-focused.

-Small businesses can also obtain the loans they need from a traditional bank lender.
-These loans may have special requirements and some business owners will need to provide personal credit history information in order to qualify.
+Small businesses also can obtain the loans they need from a conventional bank lender.
+These loans may have special requirements, and some business owners will need to provide personal credit history information to qualify.

-- Loans designed for a variety of terms, uses and rates to fit almost any need are available
+- Loans designed for a variety of terms, uses and rates to fit nearly any need are available

 - Amounts vary depending on applicant qualifications